gch1p/thinkpad-bios-software-flashing-guide/README.md

 Some possible future solutions are described below.

-#### HMRFPO (not implemented)
+#### HMRFPO (won't work)

-Researchers from PT Security discovered a special MKHI command called HMRFPO (Host ME Region Flash Protection Override) that was used in some vendor BIOSes (apparently, for ME firmware updates).
-BIOS sends this command before End of Post (binary sequence of the command is `0x800c0007 0x00000105 0x00000000 0x00000000`).
-It takes effect for the next reboot and ME region on SPI flash becomes writable.
-Unfortunately I couldn't reproduce it on X230 (ME 8.1.1416.40).
+**HMRFPO** (Host ME Region Flash Protection Override) is a command BIOS can use to unlock ME region on SPI flash for writing.
+Vendor can disable it during manufacturing.
+Unfortunately it's disabled on ThinkPads and can't be used.

 #### HDA_SDO (not implemented)